 Pagans have the same religious freedoms guaranteed under the Constitution as other religions in the United States.
 (I can’t speak to other countries)

 It's against the law for anyone to discriminate against you because you are a pagan.
-As we know discrimination does happen in the workplace and there are several cases in the court system right now.
-We will be monitoring them and letting you know the outcomes.
+As we know discrimination does happen in the workplace and there are several cases in the court system right now that involve pagans.

 On a related note, there are some local municipalities that have laws against fortune-telling.
 These laws are not necessarily anti-divination or anti-pagan.
 They were set up to protect people from being swindled by people who pretend to be knowledgeable in the art of divination.